SidRoberts/centum/docs/components/console/index.md

 The Console component can be used to easily develop command line applications.

 Application endpoints are treated as [`Centum\Console\Command`](https://github.com/SidRoberts/centum/blob/development/src/Console/Command.php) objects.
-These Commands contain all of the code and metadata relating to that endpoint.
+These Commands contain all of the code and all of the metadata is stored in a [`Centum\Console\CommandMetadata`](https://github.com/SidRoberts/centum/blob/development/src/Console/CommandMetadata.php) object.

 [`Centum\Console\Application`](https://github.com/SidRoberts/centum/blob/development/src/Console/Application.php) extracts the command name from `$argv`, finds the appropriate Command, runs the Middlewares, and then executes the Command's code.